-In the meantime, the ten lease Geltmore had signed with Bookstar in Uptown was about to expire and Barnes & Noble had already replaced the Bookstar operation with a brand new Barnes & Noble store in Coronado Center next door leaving the Bookstar building empty.
+In the meantime, the ten year lease Geltmore had signed with Bookstar in Uptown was about to expire and Barnes & Noble had already replaced the Bookstar (which Barnes & Noble acquired in the mid-1990’s) operation with a brand new Barnes & Noble store in Coronado Center next door leaving the Bookstar building empty.
 The building had originally been constructed as a furniture store and had been under parked for normal retail.
 With no multi-tenant retail on Louisiana for small tenants, Geltmore seized this opportunity by taking the existing building down to the slab and reconstructing a smaller building to better balance the parking ratio and to create tenant spaces suitable for smaller tenants.
 The strategy worked and a the very beautiful Uptown Park retail project was created and opened for business in October 2003.
 To further benefit the parking situation, at the time Geltmore closed on the permanent loan for the retail, it also acquired the Morgan Stanley building next door at 6701 Uptown Blvd.

 Intense twelve years

-After a pretty intense twelve year run of development, Paul was in need of a vacation and spent a couple of weeks touring Italy with his good friend and former El Paso Crow partner RAD Morton.
+After a pretty intense twenty three year run of development, Paul was in need of a vacation and spent a couple of weeks touring Italy with his good friend and former El Paso Crow partner RAD Morton.
 As they parted ways in Rome, RAD headed back to Australia by way of Singapore to check out self storage opportunities in the island nation city state.
 After a couple of months, an opportunity arose to create what was then the second self storage facility in Singapore and Geltmore was invited to participate.
 Geltmore jumped at the opportunity to have foreign development experience.
-The result is a very successful operation known as Store-It! self storage.
+The result was a very successful operation known as Store-It! self storage.